 Before starting the unit, charge liquid refrigerant into the high side of the system through the liquid service valve.
-The amount of refrigerant added must be at least 80% of the operating charge listed in the Physical Data table (Tables 1A through 2B, pages 5 through 8).
+The amount of refrigerant must be at least 80% of the operating charge listed in the Physical Data table (Tables 1A and 1B).
 Allow high and low side pressures to equalize before starting compressor.
 If pressures do not equalize readily, charge vapor on low side of system to assure charge in the evaporator.
 Refer to GTAC II, Module 5, Charging, Recover, Recycling, and Reclamation for liquid charging procedures.